-13. Organising and growing our membership in the Private Contractors and Community

-Conference notes that UNISON membership in Private Contractors and Community employers continues to grow due to both increased recruitment but also increased contracting.
+13. Organising and growing our membership in the Private Contractors and Community to grow due to both increased recruitment but also increased contracting.
 In 2017 recruitment in these areas now represents nearly 31% of all new joiners nationally.
 This proportion was matched almost exactly in the East Midlands, with around 6% joining from Community and 26% joining from private employers across all service groups.
 In both private contractors and Community employers UNISON is recruiting more members than its losing, leading to a gradual change in the overall composition of the union.